 How to End a Conversation -- Without Offending Anyone Around You

-- Frame what you liked about the conversation or recap part of the conversation that you found most interesting and then -- see #1 above.
+- Frame what you liked about the conversation or recap part of the conversation that you found most interesting.

-- If they say something that makes you think of someone else they should meet -- tell them and promised to make the introduction.
+- If they say something that brings up a relevant person to introduce, bring this up and promise to make an introduction soon.
 If the other person is there at the event, make the introduction on the spot.
 Being a “connector” at a networking event is always a good thing.

-- Invite them to participate with you in another networking meeting you go to regularly.
+- Invite them to participate with you in another networking meeting you frequent.
 They may want to get out and meet more people.
 This is a great chance to connect them to another network of individuals and it gives you a chance to meet them again.

 For those of you who want more -- I’ve read all kinds of “exit lines” and unless they are absolutely true -- I don’t recommend most of them.
 Keep it simple and keep it honest.
-OK, you want to know what some of those other lines are -- here you go:
+What are some of these lines -- here they are:

-Anything like the above is fine but don’t fib.
-If you really have to do something tell them.
-Otherwise, simply doing what I say in #1 above is perfectly fine, as well.
+Anything like the above is fine but do not lie.
+If you really have to do something tell the person you are networking with.
+Otherwise, simply follow step No.1 above.

 Related: Building a Network as an Introvert

 Whatever you do, don’t “Seinfeld it.”
-One of the really funny things on the old TV series Seinfeld was how the characters would go off on some crazy, complicated subterfuge or ruse and end up getting in more trouble than if they had just been candid to start with.
-Be polite, but be honest and direct.
-“Seinfeld-ing it” almost always fails and both you and the other person end up uncomfortable.
+One of the really funny things on the sitcom Seinfeld was how the characters would go off on some crazy, complicated subterfuge or ruse and end up getting in more trouble than if they were candid from the start.
+Be polite; also be honest and direct.
+“Seinfeld-ing it” almost always fails, and both you and the other person end up uncomfortable.

-Remember: Don’t overthink it.
+Overall: Don’t overthink it.
 Be polite and friendly.
 Don’t make excuses and politely move on.
-The real key is how you follow up -- a subject that deserves a whole other article.
+What becomes most important is how you follow up, a subject that deserves a whole other article.

 Zooey Deschanel Embraces the Word 'Quirky' and Thinks Businesses Should Too